PhysiCell-Tools/pcstudio/README.md

 # pcstudio

-PhysiCell Studio app using Qt Studio GUI.
+PhysiCell Studio app (using PyQt5 GUI) specialized for nanoHUB :/